apache/flink/docs/dev/stream/operators/process_function.md

 ## Example

-The following example maintains counts per key, and emits a key/count pair whenever a minute passes (in event time) without an update for that key:
+In the following example a `KeyedProcessFunction` maintains counts per key, and emits a key/count pair whenever a minute passes (in event time) without an update for that key:

   - The count, key, and last-modification-timestamp are stored in a `ValueState`, which is implicitly scoped by key.
-  - For each record, the `ProcessFunction` increments the counter and sets the last-modification timestamp
+  - For each record, the `KeyedProcessFunction` increments the counter and sets the last-modification timestamp
   - The function also schedules a callback one minute into the future (in event time)
   - Upon each callback, it checks the callback's event time timestamp against the last-modification time of the stored count and emits the key/count if they match (i.e., no further update occurred during that minute)

 <span class="label label-info">Note</span> This simple example could have been implemented with
 session windows.
-We use `ProcessFunction` here to illustrate the basic pattern it provides.
+We use `KeyedProcessFunction` here to illustrate the basic pattern it provides.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">